jbirky/dev/pseudocode.md

     utility.py
 ```
 ### Tasks:
+- [ ] which parts of approxposterior do we keep? which are depricated/should be cut?
 - [ ] rename package
 - [ ] test and implement new convergence criteria
     - convergence of GP hyperparameters?